Learning PDEs for Portfolio Optimization with Quantum Physics-Informed Neural Networks: Main results

 \subsection{Our QPINNs}

-The tensor-decomposed model in Theorem~\ref{theorem:tensor_poly} explicitly implements tensor-decomposed polynomials, which often appear in PDE solutions.
-In this subsection, we first introduce a QPINN based on this tensor-decomposed model with an additional entangling layer.
+\LW{The tensor-decomposed model in Theorem~\ref{theorem:tensor_poly} explicitly implements tensor-decomposed polynomials, which are useful for PDE settings whose solutions admit exact or low-rank decomposable representations.} In this subsection, we first introduce a QPINN based on this tensor-decomposed model with an additional entangling layer.
 It is also useful to consider the QPINN without an entangling layer, which we refer to as the quantum-inspired PINN, meaning that it can be efficiently simulated classically.
 The general QPINN framework is defined in Section \ref{sec:QPINN}.